 4.)
 Full Feeds During the Day

 As your baby is more curious about the world around them, you might notice their attention shifting away from feeding.
 This can lead to your baby finishing feeding before they’re actually full, so make sure to feed your baby in an environment where they can feed effectively.
 Full feedings during the day and before bed can help prevent your baby from being hungry at night.
 A dream feed (feeding while your baby is sleeping) might help as well!

 5.)
 Adjusting Bedtime

 6.)
 Ask for help!

-This regression can be an especially exhausting time; in order to take care of your baby, you have to take care of yourself too.
+This baby sleep regression can be an especially exhausting time; in order to take care of your baby, you have to take care of yourself too.
 If you have a partner, family or friends who are willing to help, let them!
 Try to switch night shifts or even have someone watch over your little one during the day so you can get some much needed rest.
-If you find yourself unable to get through the four-month sleep regression, fill in the enquiry form and I’ll will be in touch shortly to help you get some structure back into your life.
+If you find yourself unable to get through the four-month sleep regression, get in touch with a professional (My NewBorn) Baby Sleep Consultant in Sydney and I will be in contact shortly to help you get some structure and sleep back into your life.